failsafe-go/failsafe-go.dev/adaptive-throttler.md

 1. TOC
 {:toc}

 [Adaptive throttlers][AdaptiveThrottler] are probabalistic load shedders that limit load based on recent failures, as described in the [Google SRE Book][throttling].
-They're similar to [circuit breakers][circuit-breakers] since they're driven by recent failures, but rather than being all on or off like a circuit breaker, they reject only some requests based on how overloaded they are.

-## Basic Usage
+## Usage

 Creating and using an [AdaptiveThrottler] is straightforward: